AarKro/zugli/ASSEMBLY_AND_FLASHING.md

 ---

-## Part 7 — Resetting WiFi (UC3)
+## Part 7 — Factory reset (UC3)

-To move the device to a different network: **hold the BOOT button for 3+ seconds**.
-This clears the stored WiFi credentials **only** — your saved stop/connection is kept — and the device reboots back into the `Zügli-Setup` captive portal (Part 6.1).
-Once it rejoins a network, it resumes the same connection (brief §7.9, §8-5).
+To wipe the device back to its out-of-the-box state: **hold the BOOT button for 3+ seconds**.
+This clears **both** the stored WiFi credentials **and** the saved stop/connection, then reboots back into the `Zügli-Setup` captive portal (Part 6.1).
+After you rejoin a network you'll need to pick your stop and line again (Part 6.3) — nothing from the previous setup is kept (brief §7.9, §8-5).

 ---